facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 A core objective for our customized Baron Financial Group investment strategies is global diversification.
 Global diversification means including investments based both domestically in the U.S., as well as internationally in developed and developing countries.
 There are popular benchmark indexes that provide perspectives about the performance of global investments.

 For equities, we monitor the MSCI ACWI All Cap Index.
-This index represents equity investments across 23 developed and 24 emerging markets.
-The index was down 3.41% in the third quarter, driving year-to-date (YTD) performance lower to 9.29%.
-Global equity performance took a pause from mostly positive momentum so far this year.
-Concerns about inflation, interest rates, and geopolitical risks are not new, and these concerns do not seem to be going away any time soon.
+This index represents stock investments across 23 developed and 24 emerging markets.
+The index was up 6.85% in the third quarter, improving year-to-date (YTD) performance to 17.75%.
+Concerns about inflation and interest rates have weakened, creating opportunities for stocks to advance.
+Geopolitical risks remain but were not enough to deter performance.
+The global equity-based index has now been positive for four consecutive quarters.

 For fixed income, or bonds, we track the FTSE World Government Bond Index.
 The index tracks sovereign debt from 20 countries, denominated in their respective currencies.
-It was down 4.27% in the third quarter, causing YTD performance to turn negative, down 2.68%.
-Global bonds are facing headwinds, as many developed countries are fighting inflation by raising interest rates, which can negatively impact bond performance.
+The index was up 6.95% in the third quarter, helping YTD performance into positive territory, up 2.72%.
+Finally, decreasing concerns about inflation and interest rates impacted global bonds, as measured by this index.

 U.S. Economy

-The Bureau of Economic Analysis (BEA) announced in its third estimate for the second quarter of 2023 that real Gross Domestic Product (GDP) increased at an annual rate of 2.1% (the full press release can be found at https://www.bea.gov).
-This was the fourth quarter in a row of positive economic growth.
+The Bureau of Economic Analysis (BEA) announced in its revised estimate for the second quarter of 2024 that real Gross Domestic Product (GDP) increased at an annual rate of 3.0%.
+This is a rebound from the 1.6% reported in the first quarter.
+The increase was driven by increases in consumer spending, private inventory investment, and nonresidential fixed investments (the full press release can be found at https://www.bea.gov).
+This was the eighth quarter in a row of positive economic growth.

-Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the third quarter of 2023) using an approach like the BEA.
-On October 10, 2023, the estimate for third quarter GDP from the Federal Reserve Bank of Atlanta was positive 5.1%.
-Note that this estimate is updated regularly and is subject to change.
+Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the second quarter of 2024) using an approach like the BEA.
+On October 17, 2024, the estimate for third quarter GDP from the Federal Reserve Bank of Atlanta was positive 3.4%.
+Note that this estimate updates regularly and is subject to change.
 The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow.

-Job growth remains strong.
-According to the Bureau of Labor Statistics (BLS), the U.S. gained 336,000 jobs for the month of September, and the unemployment rate remained below 4%, at 3.8%.
-BLS indicated job growth was notable in leisure and hospitality; government; health care; professional, scientific, and technical services; and social assistance (full press release can be found at: https://www.bls.gov).
+Job growth continues, but the unemployment rate remains above where it started the year.
+According to the Bureau of Labor Statistics (BLS), the U.S. gained 254,000 jobs for the month of September, and the unemployment remained above 4%, at 4.1% BLS indicated job growth was notable in food services and drinking places, healthcare, government, social assistance, and construction (full press release can be found at: https://www.bls.gov).

 U.S. Stocks